 has, in relation to the management of the agreed area or other land for the purposes of this Act, the same protection from liability under subsection (1) as if the management were a function under this Act performed by that person.

-(4) The protection given by this section applies even though the thing done in the performance or purported performance of a function under this Act or the Wildlife Conservation Act 1950 may have been capable of being done whether or not those Acts had been enacted.
+(4) The protection given by this section applies even though the thing done in the performance or purported performance of a function under this Act may have been capable of being done whether or not those Acts had been enacted.

 (5) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-[Section 132 inserted by No. 28 of 2015 s.
-64.]
+[Section 132 inserted: No. 28 of 2015 s.
+64; amended: No. 24 of 2016 s.
+308.]

 133. Delegation by Minister and CEO

-(1) The Minister may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to the CEO or a person employed in the Department any of his functions under this Act or the Wildlife Conservation Act 1950, other than this power of delegation or the power to make any instrument having legislative effect.
+(1) The Minister may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to the CEO or a person employed in the Department any of his functions under this Act or the Biodiversity Conservation Act 2016, other than —

+(a) this power of delegation; or

+(b) the power to make any instrument of legislative effect; or

+(c) a function that the Minister has under the Biodiversity Conservation Act 2016 section 260 or 261.

-(2) The CEO may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to a person employed in the Department any of his functions under this Act or the Wildlife Conservation Act 1950, other than this power of delegation or a function delegated to him under subsection (1).
+(2) The CEO may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to a person employed in the Department any of his functions under this Act or the Biodiversity Conservation Act 2016, other than —

+(a) this power of delegation; or

+(b) a function delegated to the CEO under subsection (1); or

+(c) a function that the CEO has under the Biodiversity Conservation Act 2016 section 122, 125 or 126.

 (3) Without limiting the things that may be delegated under subsection (2), they may include things that are to be done in the course of governing the affairs of the Executive Body under section 36(4).

-[Section 133 amended by No. 28 of 2006 s.
-206 and 209.]
+[Section 133 amended: No. 28 of 2006 s.
+206 and 209; No. 24 of 2016 s.
+309.]

 134. Notices on land, erection of etc.